aadarshmishra49/expenseTracker/README.md

+# Expense Tracker
+Keep track of income and expenses.
+Add and remove items and save to local storage

+# Project Specifications
+Displays transaction items in DOM
+Shows balance, expense and income totals
+Adding new transaction is reflected in total
+Persists to local storage

-# expenseTracker
+# Tools -
-Expense tracker project developed in html css and javascript
+html , css , javascript